stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

 side, inland and toward Arkham, remained.

   One early morning in August Olney set out to find a path to the inaccessible pinnacle.
-He worked northwest along pleasant back roads, past Hooper&rsquo;s Pond and the old brick powder-house to where the pastures slope up to the ridge above the Miskatonic and give a lovely vista of Arkham&rsquo;s white Georgian steeples across leagues of river and meadow.
+He worked northwest along pleasant back roads, past Hooper's Pond and the old brick powder-house to where the pastures slope up to the ridge above the Miskatonic and give a lovely vista of Arkham's white Georgian steeples across leagues of river and meadow.
 Here he found a shady road to Arkham, but no trail at all in the seaward direction he wished.
-Woods and fields crowded up to the high bank of the river&rsquo;s mouth, and bore not a sign of man&rsquo;s presence; not even a stone wall or a straying cow, but only the tall grass and giant trees and tangles of briers that the first Indian might have seen.
+Woods and fields crowded up to the high bank of the river's mouth, and bore not a sign of man's presence; not even a stone wall or a straying cow, but only the tall grass and giant trees and tangles of briers that the first Indian might have seen.
 As he climbed slowly east, higher and higher above the estuary on his left and nearer and nearer the sea, he found the way growing in difficulty; till he wondered how ever the dwellers in that disliked place